alixithink/FiveM-Los-Santos-Truck_Sim/README.md

-  jobTrailerCode = Trailer spawn code, jobTrailerLiv = Trailer livery, [Currently not working] -- giveMoney = Dont need this line, finalLocation = {x=Input the x coord of the destination, y=Input the y coord of the destination, z=Input the z coord of the destination}
+  jobTrailerCode = Trailer spawn code, jobTrailerLiv = Trailer livery, [Currently not working] -- giveMoney = Dont need this line, finalLocation = {
+    x=Input the x coord of the destination, y=Input the y coord of the destination, z=Input the z coord of the destination
+  }
 }
 - Config.spawnTruckCode: The truck that spawns when starting a job.